 Have you heard that applying for financial aid isn't worth it because your parents earn too much or because it takes too long to complete?
 Don't be tempted by these common myths to skip completing the Free Application for Federal Student Aid (FAFSA).
 You could be passing up free money.
 And that's the last thing you want to do when it comes to paying for college.

 Financial Aid Myth: You need to have your taxes filed before starting the FAFSA.

-The FAFSA now requires tax information from the “prior prior” tax year, so the deadline for filing the required taxes is the April before completing the current FAFSA.
+The FAFSA now requires tax information from the "prior prior" tax year, so the deadline for filing the required taxes is the April before completing the current FAFSA.
 If you or your parents missed that tax filing deadline and you still need to file taxes, you should estimate tax and income information for the FAFSA and correct that information by logging in and updating your FAFSA after filing the appropriate tax return.
-For help with questions about required income information, call (800) FED-AID.
+Help with questions about required income information is available.

 Financial Aid Myth: You won't receive financial aid because of how much money your parents earn.